-1 Introduction
+1 INTRODUCTION

-Multimedia processing is one of the major areas in information technology (IT).
-Automatic document analysis is a fundamental issue in many applications including optical character recognition (OCR), form and bank check reading and document image storage and retrieval.
-Document image understanding covering a variety of documents such as facsimiles [1], bank checks [2], business letters [3], forms [4], postal mail parcels [5] and technical articles [6, 7], has been an interesting research area for a long time [8].
+Automatic document analysis is a fundamental issue in many IT applications including Optical Character Recognition (OCR), form and bank check reading and document image storage and retrieval.
+Document image understanding covers a variety of documents such as facsimiles [1], bank checks [2], business letters [3], forms [4], postal mail parcels [5] and technical articles [6,7].
+It has been an interesting research area for a long time [8].

-Archaryya and Kundu introduce a new approach for classification of a document image into text and graphics [9].
-The approach is based on wavelet scale-space features of graphics and non-graphics components in the document.
+Classification of a document image into text and graphics is investigated in [9].
+The approach is based on the different textural properties of graphics and non-graphics components in the document.
 Li and Gray [10] developed a method for segmenting document images into four classes: background, photograph, text and graph.
 The distribution patterns of wavelet coefficients in high frequency bands are employed to extract features for the proposed classification.

-Page segmentation using background thinning is proposed in [11].
+Background thinning is used for page segmentation in [11].
 The approach is effective but sensitive to content and computationally expensive.
-Q. Wang and Z. Chi [12] improved the approach by speeding up the process through applying a hierarchical content classification and script determination.
+Wang and Chi [12] improved the approach by speeding up the process through applying a hierarchical content classification and script determination.
 They introduced a neural network based classifier to classify a sub-image into text or picture.
-They also developed an algorithm that can determine Chinese and Western scripts in the text region using a threelayer feed forward network.
+They also developed an algorithm that can determine Chinese and Western scripts in the text region using a three-layer feed forward network.

-Signature is one of the most important content in official/business letters and bank checks.
-The effective extraction and verification of the signature play an important role in automatic processing of such documents.
-Moreover, paperless organizations are growing fast and the interaction with other paper-based organizations and individuals needs efficient methods for converting a paper-based document to an electronic version.
-Automated document and check signature processing techniques consist of two main modules: a low-level processing for signature verification.
+One of the most important content components in official/business letters and bank checks is the signature.
+The effective extraction and verification of the signature play important roles in automatic processing of such documents.
+Moreover, paperless organizations are growing fast and the interaction with other paper-based organizations and individuals needs efficient methods for converting a paperbased document to an electronic version.
+Automated document and check signature processing techniques consist of two main modules: a low-level processing for signature extraction and a high-level processing for signature verification.

 English signature analysis, verification and recognition have been studied extensively.
 They could be divided into two broad areas: on-line and off-line.
-A comparison between wavelet-based and function-based on-line signature verification has been reported by Da Silva and De Freitas [13] whilst Justino et al. [14] have focused on offline signature classification using Hidden Markov Models.
-Persian/Arabic signatures however, have different characteristics.
-They usually are cursive sketches which are independent of the person's name while English signatures are often reshaped handwritten names.
+A comparison between wavelet-based and function-based on-line signature verification has been reported by Da Silva and De Freitas [13] whilst Justino et al. [14] have focused on off-line signature classification using Hidden Markov Models.
+Persian/Arabic signatures however, have a different characteristic.
+They usually are cursive sketches, which are independent of the person's name while English signatures are often reshaped handwritten names.

 Normalized Zernike moment invariants (NZMI) is adopted by MPEG-7 standard as region-based shape descriptor [15].
 NZMI and projection methods are studied for off-line Chinese signature verification in [16].
-Different orders of moment invariants are tested and the results show better performance for NZMI method compared to the projection method.
+Different orders of moment invariants are tested and the results show the better performance of NZMI method compared with the projection method.

 A signature recognition approach based on line segment distribution (LSD) has been proposed recently [17].
-The approach utilizes the derivative of the chain code to extract straight line segments which represent the signature.
+The approach utilizes the derivative of the chain code to extract straight-line segments, which represent the signature.
 The affine invariant properties of the line segments including length and distance from the center of mass (COM) are used for the recognition task.
-The method is applied effectively on Persian signature and outperforms chain code histogram and invariant moments approaches.
+The method is applied effectively for Persian signature recognition and outperforms chain code histogram and invariant moments approaches.